 While firms may come and go, Ballard Partners DC is built to last because we partner with our clients and strategize, plan and make an impact every step of the way.

 Our experience, expertise and the importance of Florida in the national political landscape allows us to serve clients in Washington, DC.
 We opened our newest Ballard Partners office in the nation’s Capitol in February 2017.
 We started this exciting journey focusing on our Florida-based clients, while quickly adding dozens of corporate, municipal and education clients to our roster.
-While the firm’s focus is on the White House and Executive Agencies, the talent of our DC team and their intimate knowledge of the workings of Capitol Hill, offer our clients the full range of federal government affairs services.
+The talent of our DC team and their intimate knowledge of the workings of the White House, Executive Agencies and Capitol Hill offer our clients the full range of federal government affairs services.
 The foundation of Ballard Partners DC is built on our longstanding tradition of partnering with our clients by strategizing, planning and making an impact with appointed and elected officials throughout our representation of them.

 BRIAN D. BALLARD